daniel-daum/minerva/README.md

-# Laney CIS61A
+# Laney Computer Science
-Classwork and projects for CIS61A

-- Due to size, the ants project is missing the img folder
+This is a consolidated repository for all of my CS classes.

+- CIS 25 - C++
+- CIS 61A - Interpretation of Computer Programs (Python)